MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-network-topology-and-connectivity.md

 ### Internet

 Azure Virtual Desktop compute resources and clients require access to specific public endpoints.
 This creates the need for internet-bound connections.
-Network scenarios like forced tunneling to enhance security and filtering are supported when Azure virtual Desktop requirements are met.
+Network scenarios like forced tunneling to enhance security and filtering are supported when Azure Virtual Desktop requirements are met.

 See [Required URL list and check tool](/azure/virtual-desktop/safe-url-list) to understand the requirements for AVD session hosts and client devices.